 Hiking at Ocmulgee Mounds

 With over 8 miles of hiking trails, hiking is one of the top things to do at the Ocmulgee Mounds National Historic Park.
-There are seven mounds within the park and the walking trails are the best way to see them.
+The park has seven mounds, and the walking trails are the best way to see them.

-• Dunlap Trail–A .25-mile trail to see the Dunlap Mound and a Civil War Earthworks.
+- Dunlap Trail–A .25-mile trail to see the Dunlap Mound and Civil War Earthworks.

 Note: Leashed dogs are welcome at Ocmulgee Mounds.